laneboysrc/hk310-expansion/hk310-info.rst

 The serial port runs at **19200,N,8,1**.

 Data is only sent **to** the NRF module.
-The Tx line of the NRF module is connected to the MCU in the transmitter, but there is no data being sent at all.
+The Tx line of the NRF module is connected to the MCU in the transmitter, but there is no data being sent.

 Data is sent to the NRF module in **packets of 15 bytes**.
 The first three bytes indicate the packet type.
 There are two packet types in use: